pmcelhany/lit-tag/paper/paper.md

   name: Dalhousie University
 - index: 3
   name: NOAA Ocean Acidification Progam
 ---

 # Summary

-To facilitate the review, evaluation and analysis of scientific literature, the lit-tag shiny app provides a convenient interface for users to generate a citation database with custom, user-defined tags and notes.
+To facilitate the review, evaluation and analysis of scientific literature, the lit-tag Shiny application provides a convenient interface for users to generate a citation database with custom, user-defined tags and notes.
 Lit-tag is not subject-specific and is useful for any field of research.
 Starting with a table of citations exported from a Zotero library and a user-generated Excel file describing a set of tags and notes fields, lit-tag provides tools for assigning tags and notes to papers (“lit-tag-builder” module) and for exporting, graphing, and generating reports from the resulting database (“lit-tag-viewer” module).
-The application has been used in several scientific reviews related to marine carbon dioxide removal @grabb.; @mcelhany.
+The application has been used in several scientific reviews related to marine carbon dioxide removal @grabb.; @mcelhany; @gurney-smith.

 # Statement of need